TobiasVanDyk/Midi-DOS/README.md

       must be selected from the normal or overflow buffer.
 As a result,
       the total dump size can vary between 60000 - 120000 bytes, depending on memory available.
-   ACTIVATE RUN [Midi Through]: Activates a MIDI-IN->MIDI-OUT function:
+   ACTIVATE RUN : Activates a MIDI-IN->MIDI-OUT function:

     MIDI DATA IN   : [COM:1-4] [IRQ3,4,5,7] [Port A and/or B] (XTL:1-4)
                    Serial Port configured as in file HW.CFG.